Harish-Research-Lab/FEAP-AceGen/README.md

     - On [Linux/Mac](https://www.youtube.com/watch?v=_ohQ__rqq3Y)

-- Copy a new folder in the FEAP folder.
+- Create a new folder in the FEAP folder.
 Here, we have created a folder with the name *acegen* as shown below

 ![Copy a new folder](common/images/00_CreateFolder.png "Copy a new folder")